Edward Carson

-Edward Henry Carson, Baron Carson, PC, PC (Ire) (9 February 1854 – 22 October 1935), from 1900 to 1921 known as Sir Edward Carson, was an Irish unionist politician, barrister and judge, who served as the Attorney General and Solicitor General for England, Wales and Ireland as well as the First Lord of the Admiralty for the British Royal Navy.
-From 1905 Carson was both the Irish Unionist Alliance MP for the Dublin University constituency and leader of the Ulster Unionist Council in Belfast.
+Edward Henry Carson, Baron Carson, PC, PC (Ire), KC (9 February 1854 – 22 October 1935), from 1900 to 1921 known as Sir Edward Carson, was an Irish unionist politician, barrister and judge, who was the Attorney General and Solicitor General for England, Wales and Ireland, as well as the First Lord of the Admiralty for the Royal Navy of Great Britain.
+His authority as a unionist leader saw him elevated to the British War Cabinet as a Minister without Portfolio in 1917, and he was subsequently appointed as a life peer in the House of Lords in 1921, taking office under the political title Lord Carson of Duncairn.
+Due to his political campaigns in both Great Britain and Ireland, he became widely regarded as one of the founding figures of Northern Ireland.

+From 1905 onwards, Carson was both the Irish Unionist Alliance member of parliament (MP) for the Dublin University constituency and leader of the Ulster Unionist Council in Belfast.
 In 1915, he entered the war cabinet of H. H. Asquith as Attorney-General.
-Carson was defeated in his ambition to maintain Ireland as a whole in union with Great Britain.
-His leadership, however, was celebrated by some for securing a continued place in the United Kingdom for the six north-eastern counties, albeit under a devolved Parliament of Northern Ireland that neither he nor his fellow unionists had sought.
-He is also remembered for his open ended cross examination of Oscar Wilde in a legal action that led to plaintiff Wilde being prosecuted, gaoled and ruined.
-Carson unsuccessfully attempted to intercede for Wilde after the case.
+However, he was defeated in his ambition to maintain Ireland as a whole in union with Great Britain.
+Carson was instrumental in leading the Ulster unionist resistance against the British crown's attempts to introduce home rule for the whole of Ireland, and later played a key role in forcing the resignation of Prime Minister Asquith in 1916.
+His leadership, however, was celebrated by some for securing a continued place in the United Kingdom for the six northeastern counties, albeit under a devolved Parliament of Northern Ireland that neither he nor his fellow unionists had sought.

+Carson is also remembered for his open-ended cross-examination of Oscar Wilde in a legal action that led to plaintiff Wilde being prosecuted, gaoled and ruined.
+He unsuccessfully attempted to intercede for Wilde after the case.
+Carson died in 1935 and was given a state funeral by the British government.
+He remains a popular and controversial figure in both Ireland and the United Kingdom, with many analysts crediting him for establishing Northern Ireland as an independent country, and others critiquing him for undermining Irish nationalism.

 Early life

 Edward Carson, the second son of Edward Henry Carson, architect, was born at 4 Harcourt Street, in Dublin, into a wealthy Anglican family.
 The Carsons were of Scottish origin, Edward's grandfather having originally moved to Dublin from Dumfries in 1815.
 Carson's mother was Isabella Lambert, the daughter of Captain Peter Lambert, part of an old Anglo-Irish family, the Lamberts of Castle Ellen, County Galway.
 Carson spent holidays at Castle Ellen, which was owned by his uncle.
 He was one of six children (four boys and two girls).
-Edward was educated at Portarlington School, Wesley College, Dublin and Trinity College, Dublin, where he read law and was an active member of the College Historical Society.
-He also played an early form of hurling with the college team.
+Edward was educated at Arlington House in Portarlington, Wesley College, Dublin and Trinity College Dublin, where he read law and was an active member of the College Historical Society.
 Carson graduated BA and MA.

-He spoke Irish and was a regular player of Gaelic games as a child.

 He later received an honorary doctorate (LL.D.) from the University of Dublin in June 1901.